 The cost of buying or leasing IPv4 addresses continues to increase.
 Why?

 It’s a simple matter of supply and demand.
-The supply of IPv4 addresses is capped, since there are no new IPv4 addresses being created.
-So supply stays the same, regardless of demand.
+The supply of IPv4 addresses is capped since no new IPv4 addresses are being created.
+So, supply stays the same, regardless of demand.

 Demand for IPv4 addresses is anything but stagnant, as broadband providers continually sign up new subscribers and subscribers add more internet-connected devices.
+For example, global fiber broadband subscribers crossed the one billion mark last year.
 And we all know what happens when demand increases while supply doesn’t…prices go up!

 Network Address Translation

-By sharing a public IP address among many private IP addresses, NAT limits the number of public IP addresses an organization has to use, conserving its IPv4 addresses.
+By sharing a public IP address among many private IP addresses, NAT limits the number of public IP addresses an organization uses, conserving its IPv4 addresses.
 As a result, NAT has become a very valuable technology to extend the use of IPv4 addresses and successfully transition to IPv6.

 Carrier Grade Network Address Translation (CGNAT) is a large-scale NAT that translates private IPv4 addresses into public IPv4 addresses.
 CGNAT employs Network Address and Port Translation methods to aggregate multiple private IPv4 addresses into fewer public IPv4 addresses.